-Practicum Coordinator and Senior Academic Coordinator
+Practicum Coordinator and Practicum Placement and Engagement Coordinator

-The Practicum Coordinator and Senior Academic Coordinator have the following responsibilities:
+The Practicum Coordinator and Assistant Director for Student Affairs have the following responsibilities:

-- Provide you with a copy of the Practicum Manual and all required Practicum Forms. - If needed, meet with you to brainstorm possible Practicum projects. - Provide a list of possible Practicum Organizations with contact persons. - Provide information on the CORIHS process, if necessary.

-- Communicate with your Preceptor to establish an agreement with the Practicum Organization that will allow you to complete the Practicum at that site, in the form of a memorandum of understanding or detailed letter that will serve as such. - Intercede on your behalf where necessary to clarify your and your Preceptor's roles and facilitate understanding and agreement as to goals, conduct, commitment, and deliverables. - Facilitate distribution of your Practicum deliverables - Ensure that all requirements of the Practicum are met. - Ensure that you receive a grade for HPH 580.
+- Provide you with a copy of the Practicum Manual and all required Practicum Forms. - If needed, meet with you to brainstorm possible Practicum projects. - Provide a list of possible Practicum Organizations with contact persons. - Provide information on the CORIHS process, if necessary. - Help you identify a PFA for your Practicum. - Communicate with your Preceptor to establish an agreement with the Practicum Organization that will allow you to complete the Practicum at that site, in the form of a memorandum of understanding or detailed letter that will serve as such. - Intercede on your behalf where necessary to clarify your and your Preceptor's roles and facilitate understanding and agreement as to goals, conduct, commitment, and deliverables. - Facilitate distribution of your Practicum deliverables - Ensure that all requirements of the Practicum are met. - Ensure that you receive a grade for HPH 580.